 The main purposes for using your personal information is (where applicable):

-- to facilitate the delivery of the requested training, exercising and/or advisory services;
+- to facilitate the delivery of the requested services (including updates) offered by the EPC;

 - to improve and monitor the operation of our website.